openharmony/third_party_gn/docs/reference.md

 ```
   All execution happens in the context of a scope which holds the current state
   (like variables).
 With the exception of loops and conditions, '{' introduces
+  a new scope.

-  a new scope that has a parent reference to the old scope.
+  Most scopes have a parent reference to the old scope.
+Variable reads

-  Variable reads recursively search all nested scopes until the variable is
+  recursively search all parent scopes until the variable is found or there are
-  found or there are no more scopes.
-Variable writes always go into the current
+  no more scopes.
+Variable writes always go into the current scope.
+This means
-  scope.
-This means that after the closing '}' (again excepting loops and
+  that after the closing '}' (again excepting loops and conditions), all local
-  conditions), all local variables will be restored to the previous values.
+  variables will be restored to the previous values.
+This also means that "foo
-  This also means that "foo = foo" can do useful work by copying a variable
+  = foo" can do useful work by copying a variable into the current scope that
-  into the current scope that was defined in a containing scope.
+  was defined in a containing scope.

-  Scopes can also be assigned to variables.
-Such scopes can be created by
+  Scopes can be assigned to variables.
+Examples of such scopes are the
-  functions like exec_script, when invoking a template (the template code
+  implicitly-created "invoker" when invoking a template (which refers to the
-  refers to the variables set by the invoking code by the implicitly-created
+  variables set by the invoking code), scopes created by functions like
-  "invoker" scope), or explicitly like:
+  exec_script, and scopes explicitly created like

     empty_scope = {}
     myvalues = {